Rider full licence

 Getting a full rider licence

-To apply for your full rider licence, you must have held your provisional P2 rider licence for at least two years.
+To apply for your full rider licence, you must have held your provisional P2 rider licence for at least 2 years.

 If you’re over 25, you may be exempt from the P2 licence stage – see P2 rider licence for information.